OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-15.md

 # Deuteronomy Chapter 15

 ## Deuteronomy 15:1
-At the end of every seven years, you shall grant a release of debts.
+At the conclusion of every seven years, you shall provide a remission of debts.

 ## Deuteronomy 15:2
 This is the manner of the release: every creditor shall forgive what he has lent to his neighbour; he shall not demand it from his fellow Israelite, for the Lord's time of release has been proclaimed.